cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/configuration.md

 - `custom_endpoint_hostname_immutable` (`bool`) (default: not used)

   Specifies if the endpoint's hostname can be modified by the SDK's API client.
-When using something like LocalStack make sure to set it equal to `True`
+  When using something like LocalStack make sure to set it equal to `true`.

 - `custom_endpoint_partition_id` (`string`) (default: not used)